iwelch/sylspace/README.md

-now open your firefox (not chrome!) browser and point it to `http://lvh.me`.  when you are done, click back on your terminal window and ^C out of runserver.pl.
+now open your  browser and point it to `http://lvh.me`.  when you are done, click back on your terminal window and ^C out of runserver.pl.

 If you aren't comfortable letting sylspace play around with your filesystem, then you can still test by using the included docker